DogeTheBeast/College_notes/CHEM 154/Unit 8/Entropy.md

 - Phase transition to higher entrotpy species
 - Increasing number of products
 - Increasing complexity of products
-- Producing higher entropy species in a reaction ()
+- Producing higher entropy species in a reaction (solid to liquid to gas)

 ## Second Law of Thermodynamics